Baddsu51/Programming_DataScience_CheatSheetsList/README.md

-Badds CheatSheets List
+Programming and Data Science Cheat Sheets List
 ===========

 ---

-CheatSheets's list about programmation and Data Science
+As the name suggests, this repository presents a list of cheat sheets on programming and data science.

 ---
 # Table of Contents